Ranking Manchester United seasons since Fergie left from worst to best

 Club legend Ole Gunnar Solskjær transformed the team as caretaker manager, going 12 games unbeaten in the Premier League.
 Not forgetting the remarkable turnaround at the Parc des Princes.

-It looked like Ole was steering United back onto a good path, but things took a turn for the worse towards the end of the campaign which concluded with a home defeat to relegated Cardiff.
+It looked like Solskjaer was steering United back onto a good path, but things took a turn for the worse towards the end of the campaign which concluded with a home defeat to relegated Cardiff City.

 The year that Leicester City won the Premier League.
 That’s not really relevant, but we just still can’t believe it happened.
 Anyway…

-United moved into the Europa League after disappointingly not making it through their Champions League group, only to go on to lose to fierce rivals Liverpool in the round of 16.
+But they dropped down into the Europa League after not making it through their Champions League group and then went and lost to fierce rivals Liverpool in the round of 16.

 League action didn’t bring them much luck either as goal difference meant Manchester City pipped them to fourth place.

-Mourinho led his side to a brilliant Premier League campaign, finishing second to only City who, of course, made history by reaching the 100-point mark.
+Mourinho led United to their best Premier League campaign in the post-Ferguson era as they picked up 81 points.
+They finished second to Manchester City who, of course, made history by reaching the 100-point mark.

-Summer signing Romelu Lukaku made the desired impact after his big money move, finishing as the club’s top scorer.
+Summer signing Romelu Lukaku also made the desired impact after his big-money move, scoring 27 goals in all competitions in his debut season.

-The campaign certainly had its low points, though, with the Champions League round of 16 defeat at home to Sevilla leaving a sour taste.
+The campaign certainly had its low points, though, as they lost to Chelsea in the FA Cup final and their Champions League round of 16 defeat at home to Sevilla left a sour taste.

 Nevertheless, it was something to build on for next season.
 Or so it seemed.